USEPA/AHA/README.txt

 This is an R Shiny application that tries to allow viewers new perspectives on CAMD data.

 All data is available through AMPD.
+You will need to find the right queries to get the data

 This app is for prototyping purposes only.

 to launch the database for the app, go to the command line with the docker file, and type